 var.prior prior value for residual variances.
 If not provided, this is estimated from all the data using squeezeVar. df.prior prior degrees of freedom for residual variances.
-If not provided, this is estimated using squeezeVar. number of rotations used to compute the p-values. nrot logical, if TRUE then a fast approximation is used to convert t-statistics into zapprox.zscore scores prior to computing set statistics.
+If not provided, this is estimated using squeezeVar. nrot number of rotations used to compute the p-values.
+Low values like 999 are suitable for testing but higher values such as 9999 or more are recommended for publication purposes. approx.zscore logical, if TRUE then a fast approximation is used to convert t-statistics into z-scores prior to computing set statistics.
 If FALSE, z-scores will be exact. adjust.method method used to adjust the p-values for multiple testing.
-See p.adjust for possible values. midp logical, should mid-p-values be used in instead of ordinary p-values when adjusting for multiple testing? character, whether to sort output table by directional p-value ("directional"), sort non-directional p-value ("mixed"), or not at all ("none").
+See p.adjust for possible values. midp logical, should mid-p-values be used in instead of ordinary p-values when adjusting for multiple testing? sort character, whether to sort output table by directional p-value ("directional"), non-directional p-value ("mixed"), or not at all ("none"). standardize how to standardize for unequal probewise variances.
+Possibilities are "residual.sd", "posterior.sd" or "none". any argument that would be suitable for lmFit or eBayes can be included.